ENSL-Modding/CompMod/docs/full_changelog.md

 ## CompMod 2.8.2 - (12/10/2019)
 ##### Marine
 * Nanoshield duration on players reduced to 4 seconds (from 5)
+* Standing near a weapon slows decay rate by 50%

 ## CompMod 2.8.1 - (09/10/2019)
 ##### Alien